luminovang/documentation/utils/list.md

 ## Introduction

-The `Lists` class provides utility methods for manipulating and validating string lists, converting between string representations and arrays.
+The `Listify` class provides utility methods for manipulating and validating string lists, converting between string representations and arrays.
 It includes methods to check if a string is a valid list format, convert between list strings and arrays, and perform other related operations.

-### What is a String List?
+### What is a String Listif?

 In Luminova, a string list is a string format that represents an array in a specific format.
 This format allows for easy conversion between string and array forms.
-While not a standard PHP data structure, string lists are useful for handling comma-separated strings and performing conversions or validations.
+While not a standard PHP data structure, string listification are useful for handling comma-separated strings and performing conversions or validations.
 This can be particularly useful for configuration data, simple data storage, and scenarios where data needs to be easily readable and writable in a string format.

 ### How It Works